 • Inadequate disinfection of affected areas

-• Improper disposal leading to fines or pest infestations
+• Improper disposal reliable to fines or pest infestations

 Without professional knowledge and tools, it’s easy to miss hidden contamination.